Belloche/DraftShare/Journal.md

 4-25-21

 I added to the register page, but users can't gain access to the pages yet since they aren't added to the roles table.

+4-26-21

+I overhauled css based on the NFL logo, so instead of gross green and grey it uses red and blue.